johnnolan/wild-magic-surge-5e/README.md

 - Discern between sorcerer spells and other spells when multiclassing
 - Auto surge when Tides of Chaos is used
 - Auto play animation effect on a Wild Magic Surge
-- Execute a GM Macro on a Wild Magic Surge
+- Execute a Macro on a Wild Magic Surge
+  - Includes a set of example macros on how you can use this feature.
+Can be found in the compendium.

 For a full overview of settings available, see the [Module Settings](./docs/OPTIONS.md) page.